rikulo/rikulo-docs/docs/Getting_Started/Building_Native_Mobile_Application.md

 ###Enable Device Accessibility

-Calling globle method [enableDeviceAccess()](api:device) in the `main` method to initialize the device accessibility.
+Calling global method [enableDeviceAccess()](api:device) in the `main` method to initialize the device accessibility.

 ###Access the Device Resource

-Via the global variable [device](api:device) you are able to access all mobile's native resources.
+Via the global variable [device](api:device) you are able to access all mobile device's native resources.

 In this application, we register a device event listener and listen to the [AccelerationEvent](api:device) of the [device.accelerometer](api:device) resource with frequency set to every 1000 milliseconds.